CordeliaMist/GagSpeak-Client/README.md

 - Interact with the new unhinged hardcore tab!
 - Gain full control over your submissive with the hardcore tab
 - Enforce your submissive to follow you when ordered, unable to prevent it until they are finished
-- Enforce your submissive to sit or groundsit when ordered, unable to rebel until they allow you to stand again
+- Enforce your submissive to sit or groundsit when ordered, stuck until they allow you to stand again
-- Veil your submissives eyes with lace with the new blindfold feature, limiting their sight just enough to where it feels good
+- Veil your submissives eyes with lace with the new blindfold feature, limiting their sight
-- Lock your submissive away in chambers or estate rooms or more, preventing all actions that would allow them to leave~
+- Lock your submissive away in chambers or estate rooms, preventing them from leaving~
 - New UI structure to the wardrobe, puppeteer, patterns, and toybox overview
 - no lovense? no problem!
 Use the new simulated vibrator, playing realistically sounding vibrator audio to your output device, and works with all lovense related actions!
-So now you can enhance your toybox fun with anyone!
+Enhance your toybox fun with anyone!
 ```

 I invested way to much time into safety, security, privacy, and features for this plugin, and I'm very happy with how far things have come.